-We were engaged by the General Meeting of Shareholders as auditor of Envipco Holding N.V. on 27 June 2019, for the audit for the year ending 2019 and have operated as statutory auditor ever since that financial year ended 31 December 2019.
+We were engaged by the General Meeting of Shareholders as auditor of Envipco Holding N.V. on 27 June 2019, as of the audit for the year 2019 and have operated as statutory auditor ever since that financial year.

 No prohibited non-audit services